menu

 University of California-Santa Barbara is an urban neighborhood (based on population density) located in Santa Barbara, California.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-University of California-Santa Barbara real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
+University of California-Santa Barbara real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the University of California-Santa Barbara neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+Many of the residences in the University of California-Santa Barbara neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics